kubernetes-sigs/dra-example-driver/README.md

 local-path-storage   local-path-provisioner-7dbf974f64-9jmc7                            1/1     Running   0          1m
 ```

-When the validating admission webhook is enabled (as it is by default), cert-manager and its CRDs must be installed.
+The validating admission webhook is disabled by default.
+To enable it, install cert-manager and its CRDs, then
-The example driver's webhook can be disabled by setting the `webhook.enabled=false` value when the
-dra-example-driver chart is installed.
+set the `webhook.enabled=true` value when the dra-example-driver chart is installed.
 ```bash
 helm install \
   --repo https://charts.jetstack.io \